|Hiring and Supervision|

 - The Payroll Office is the central check distribution point for all Kent campus student employees who may receive a paper check prior to the set-up of their direct deposit account.
 The Payroll Office is located in room 236 Schwartz Center.
 Regional Campus student employee checks will be mailed to the permanent address until the direct deposit account is established.

-- Sign up for Direct Deposit in FlashLine (go to the My HR tab, then the Employment Details box) or download and complete the Direct Deposit form.
+- Sign up for Direct Deposit in FlashLine (go to Employee, Dashboard, then select Payroll Direct Deposit from the quick links at the top).

 Electronic Pay Stubs

-- All student employees can view an electronic pay stub online in FlashLine, including year-to-date earnings and deductions.
-Login to FlashLine, click on Employee on the left side bar, Dashboard.
+- All student employees can view and print pay stubs online by loging into FlashLine, clicking on Employee on the left side bar, and then Dashboard.

 Bi-weekly Payroll Schedule

 - All student employees will be paid according to the bi-weekly payroll schedule established by the Payroll Office.

 - Paycheck generation requires that the entire student hiring process be completed by the bi-weekly payroll schedule deadlines, including the upload of position details to Banner.